Commencement Ceremonies for UB Graduates, Undergraduates Set for May 23; Live Webcast Available for Each Event

 Contact: Office of Government and Public Affairs

-A LIVE WEBCAST of UB's back-to-back Commencement ceremonies will be available shortly before each event begins.
-Check back here for the link on May 23.
+NOTE: A LIVE WEBCAST of UB's undergraduate Commencement ceremony will be available shortly before the event begins.
+Click here to view it just before 2 p.m. on May 23.

 The University of Baltimore will host commencement ceremonies for its graduate and undergraduate classes from the College of Public Affairs, the Merrick School of Business and the Yale Gordon College of Arts and Sciences on Thursday, May 23 in the Patricia and Arthur Modell Performing Arts Center at the Lyric, adjacent to the UB campus.